dynatrace-oss/terraform-provider-dynatrace/docs/resources/builtin_process_monitoring.md

 - `host_group_id` (String) The scope of this settings.
 If the settings should cover the whole environment, just don't specify any scope.
 - `jar_dtibmmqconnector` (Boolean) Rule id: 60 - Do not monitor processes if JAR file name equals 'dynatrace_ibm_mq_connector.jar'
 - `jar_eclipseequinox` (Boolean) Rule id: 57 - Do not monitor processes if Java JAR file begins with 'org.eclipse.equinox.launcher'
+- `jmc_activegatecommandlinetool` (Boolean) Rule id: 85 - Do not monitor process if Java Main class contains 'ActiveGateCommandLineTool'
 - `k8s_cassandraoperator` (Boolean) Rule id: 69 - Do not monitor processes if Kubernetes container name equals 'cassandra-operator'
 - `k8s_containerpod` (Boolean) Rule id: 38 - Do not monitor processes if Kubernetes container name equals 'POD'
 - `k8s_namespace` (Boolean) Rule id: 40 - Do monitor processes if Kubernetes namespace exists